 There is a higher cost if you want to go beyond email ticketing management.
 You will pay $29/agent/month with HappyFox to get social media monitoring and multi-channel (phone + live chat) integrations, which you can get with Zendesk for $1/agent/month.
 You will pay $29/agent/month to get a web form and canned responses, which you can get with Freshdesk, our recommended help desk for small businesses, for free.

 You can make it easy for your customers to contact you by putting a “contact us” form on your business’ website.
 By default, like other help desks, HappyFox converts emails from your customers into a ticket that your agents can reply to.

-HappyFox’s web widget tool (available in Popular and Mighty plans) allows customer to also submit inquiries from your business’ website as they are browsing.
+HappyFox’s web widget tool lets customers submit inquiries from your business’ website as they are browsing.
 The inquiries become HappyFox tickets that your agents can reply to.
 Customers can search through the knowledge base to see if it contains the answer to their question.
 If it doesn’t, they can submit a support request from the same page using the web form.